dsc-courses/dsc80-2024-ss2/syllabus.md

 deadline and only the most recent submission will count, so it’s a good habit to submit early and often.

-**New**{: .label .label-green } We recognize that life is unpredictable, and that there are circumstances and emergencies that cannot be resolved immediately.
+We recognize that life is unpredictable, and that there are circumstances and emergencies that cannot be resolved immediately.
 To account for this, you may request an extension for labs and projects by filling out the [Extension Request Form][extension-request-form].
 Filling out this form will grant you a 2-day deadline extension for an assignment with no grade penalty.
 (We would like this process to be automatic, but for now it requires a staff member to manually update your due date on Gradescope.)
-We are using this policy instead of slip days this quarter to help identify and support students who may be encountering difficult circumstances, so if we notice that you have used the form many times during the quarter, course staff will schedule a meeting with you to come up with a plan for
+We are using this policy to help identify and support students who may be encountering difficult circumstances, so if we notice that you have used the form many times during the quarter, course staff will schedule a meeting with you to come up with a plan for